SGG-Modding/CrowdControl/README.md

 # Crowd Control for SGG Games

-This will NOT work on Windows Store / Game Pass games.
+Should work on Hades and Pyre and hopefully Hades 2 after some minor alterations This will NOT work on Windows Store / Game Pass games.

 You need the latest [`Mod Importer`](https://github.com/SGG-Modding/ModImporter), [`Mod Utility`](https://github.com/SGG-Modding/ModUtil), and [`StyxScribe`](https://github.com/SGG-Modding/StyxScribe).